aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/render-a-slide-as-an-svg-image/_index.md

 {{% alert color="primary" %}}

-You may want to try out our [free web application](https://products.aspose.app/slides/conversion/ppt-to-svg) in which we implemented the PPT to SVG conversion function from Aspose.Slides for Java.
+You may want to try out our [free web application](https://products.aspose.app/slides/conversion/ppt-to-svg) in which we implemented the PPT to SVG conversion function from Aspose.Slides for PHP via Java.

 {{% /alert %}}